-- SF-424B, Standard Assurances (Non-Construction), submitted via the forms generated by ND Grants - For construction under an award, submit SF-424D, Standard Assurances (Construction), submitted via the forms generated by ND Grants, in addition to or instead of SF-424B - SF-LLL, Disclosure of Lobbying Activities, submitted via the forms generated by ND Grants - Indirect Cost Agreement or Proposal, submitted as an attachment in ND Grants if the budget includes indirect costs and the applicant is required to have an indirect cost rate agreement or proposal.
-If the applicant does not have or is not required to have an indirect cost rate agreement or proposal, please see Section D.13 of this NOFO, "Funding Restrictions and Allowable Costs," for further information regarding allowability of indirect costs and whether alternatives to an indirect cost rate agreement or proposal might be available or contact the relevant FEMA staff identified in Section G of this NOFO, "DHS Awarding Agency Contact Information" for further instructions.
+- SF-424, Application for Federal Assistance - Grants.gov Lobbying Form, Certification Regarding Lobbying - SF-424A, Budget Information (Non-Construction) - SF-424B, Standard Assurances (Non-Construction) - SF-LLL, Disclosure of Lobbying Activities agreement or proposal.
+If the applicant does not have or is not required to have an indirect cost rate agreement or proposal, please see Section D.13 of this NOFO, "Funding Restrictions and Allowable Costs," for further information regarding allowability of indirect costs and whether alternatives to an indirect cost rate agreement or proposal might be available or contact the relevant FEMA or CP3 staff identified in Section G of this NOFO, "DHS Awarding Agency Contact Information" for further instructions.